carla-simulator/carla-simulator.github.io/_posts/2018-04-15-benchmark-release.md

 As we can see, until time 0:20 there are no many differences, except in few positions.
 These differences are explained by different loading texture time.
 After, at the time 0:20, there is a pedestrian crashing into another.
-This crash already changes the course of the simulation.
+This crash already changes the course of the simulation, since it caused an extra wait for the agent.
-TODO: How?
-Why?
-Who is driving?

 CARLA experiments are reproducible, but not entirely deterministic.
 This explains small variation between runs of the benchmark.